 The wonderful website tricycle.com provides the following information in relation to the Noble Eightfold Path

-Within the Fourth Noble Truth is found the guide to the end of suffering: the Noble Eightfold Path.
+Within the Fourth Noble Truths is found the guide to the end of suffering: the Noble Eightfold Path.
 The eight parts of the path to liberation are grouped into three essential elements of Buddhist practice-moral conduct (Right Speech, Right Action, Right Livelihood); mental discipline (Right Effort, Right Mindfulness, Right Concentration); and wisdom (Right Understanding, Right Thought)-discussed further in the following sections of this book.
 The Buddha taught the Eightfold Path in virtually all his discourses, and his directions are as clear and practical to his followers today as they were when he first gave them.

 1. Right Understanding (Samma ditthi)